giorgos07/Daarto/README.md

+# Identity.Dapper.Postgres

+This is a fork of the Daarto repo.
+It uses Postgres (a real database :-) instead of SQLServer.
+It uses standard Postgres table and field names (underscores instead of camel case).
+Thankfully dapper converts bweteen underscored names and camel case class names.

+I also removed the editor config file as I don't use the java style of curly bracing.
+I also renamed some projects and will rename more.

+Much appreciation to giorgos07, as this is the best code I've seen yet for using Dapper with MS Identity.

+The code runs, but more work is needed and I'll update this file with more info on how to setup the Postgres database.

+Original Readme:

 # Daarto

 The main purpose of the project is to demonstrate a custom implementation of [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) by using SQL Server and [Dapper](https://github.com/StackExchange/Dapper), in case you do not want to use the default implementation provided by Entity Framework.